kubernetes/enhancements/keps/sig-instrumentation/3466-kubernetes-component-health-slis/README.md

 ## Summary

-This KEP intends to allow us to emit health check data in a structured and consistent way, so that monitoring agents can consume healthz/livez/readyz data and create SLOs/alerts off of these inputs.
+This KEP intends to allow us to emit health check data in a structured and consistent way, so that monitoring agents can consume healthz/livez/readyz data and create SLOs (service level objectives) and alerts off of these SLIs (service level indicators).

 ## Motivation